-WHEREAS, the North Carolina Emergency Management Act, specifically, N.C.
-Gen. Stat. § 166A-19.10(b)(7), requires the officers and personnel of all such departments, offices, and agencies to cooperate with and extend such services and facilities to the Governor upon request; and
+WHEREAS, N.C.
+Gen. Stat. § 166A-19.10(b)(7) authorizes and empowers the undersigned to utilize the services, equipment, supplies, and facilities of existing departments, offices, and agencies of the state in planning for and responding to emergencies and requires the officers and personnel of all such departments, offices, and agencies to cooperate with and extend such services and facilities upon request; and of preparedness plans and effective conduct of emergency operations by all participating agencies resulting from emergencies and disasters due to natural or man-made causes; and